sakaki-/gentoo-on-rpi-64bit/README.md

 ### <a id="kernelswitch"></a>Optional: Switching the Binary Kernel Package to the Default Branch

 As mentioned [above](#binary_kp), at the time of writing the default branch of the official [`raspberrypi/linux`](https://github.com/raspberrypi/linux) kernel tree was `rpi-4.9.y` (and consequently it is this branch that is getting weekly `bcmrpi3-kernel-bin` autobuilds).
 However, to provide audio driver support, the version shipped with the image is actually from the `rpi-4.10.y` branch (specifically, `bcmrpi3-kernel-bin-4.10.17.20170709-r2`).

+> Note that the RPi3's processor is *not* affected by either the Meltdown or Spectre vulnerabilities (see [these notes](https://www.raspberrypi.org/blog/why-raspberry-pi-isnt-vulnerable-to-spectre-or-meltdown/) for further details).

 Now, if audio is _not_ important to you, and you would rather switch to the default branch (which is likely to be somewhat more stable, due to the backport attention it receives), you can do so easily.
 In fact, since by default the `rpi-4.10.y` kernels [are _masked_](https://github.com/sakaki-/rpi3-overlay/blob/master/profiles/targets/rpi3/package.mask/bcmrpi3-kernel-bin) by the custom [profile](#profile), but then permitted again via `/etc/portage/package.unmask/bcmrpi3-kernel-bin`, all you have to do to switch is edit this file and comment out the override (last line), so it now reads:
 ```bash